-If you are starting your studies in October 2018, then you should receive an email about enrolment from September onwards.
-Note - you must have an unconditional offer to enrol; students who require a Tier 4 visa must also have their visa details.
+If you are starting your studies in 2021, then you should receive an email about enrolment in early September.
+Note - you must have an unconditional offer to enrol.
 The first stage of enrolment is online and involves uploading a photo of yourself for your Uni-ID card.

 - Settle into university-life